arumoy-shome/syde-322-project/README.md

     - to have a uniform development environment and avoid the "This works on my machine but breaks on yours" scenario we are using Otto.
     - to know more about Otto, go [here](https://www.ottoproject.io/)
+    - you can use this [video](https://youtu.be/6b5IRVz76do) tutorial on how to install Otto or follow the below steps
     - install Otto by visiting [this](https://www.ottoproject.io/docs/install/index.html) page and following the instructions there